 However, their new house has secrets of its own, and the viewer travels through multiple timelines to unearth the story of how a predator infiltrates a house in the 1800s to devastating effect and how that incident now in turn helps to heal Mary.

-Kirsti has worked for Corestar Media since its inception, she is the executive assistant to the Founding Directors and is a key element in both the running of the office and the Company in general.
+Kirsti has worked for Corestar Media since its inception, she is the executive assistant to the founding directors and is a key element in both the running of the office and the Company in general.
+Prior to this, she worked for Verizon as a project manager and then PA to the Vice President of International IT & Security EMEA & Asia Pacific.

 Please note, we are unable to accept any unsolicited scripts, treatments, pitch documents or ideas.
 Any unsolicited material sent to Corestar Media PLC will be deleted or recycled (through confidential waste) without being read.